Getting the Best Travel Insurance With COVID-19 Coverage in Singapore (2023)

 When it comes to choosing travel insurance plans that include COVID-19 coverage for your holiday or business trips, there are more factors to consider than just the usual coverage.
 If you have yet to buy a travel insurance plan with COVID-19 coverage, you can choose to buy COVID-19 coverage as an add-on benefit or as part of an existing plan which you already have, depending on your preferences.
 To get started, here are a few steps to help you get going:

-Some countries may include a requirement for you to be vaccinated before embarking on your trip.
+Some countries may still include a requirement for you to be vaccinated before embarking on your trip.
 This will affect the travel insurance benefits you’ll receive as some travel insurers will not provide any cover if you’re refused entry to any location, just because you didn’t do your homework and check the destination’s entry requirements.

 Be sure of any pre-existing conditions

 There are only a few travel insurers out there who will cover you for claims relating to your pre-existing medical conditions such as pregnancy, injuries or illnesses sustained during the trip, this include COVID-19 related situations that may impact your pre-existing condition.